 Following the completion of the data collection and analysis, a review of the Reams Road corridor will be completed to assess travel patterns, existing and projected travel demand, the presence of environmentally sensitive areas and ways to improve mobility in the Reams Road area.
 This analysis will be documented in a Corridor Analysis Technical Memorandum.

 The preferred transportation improvement for the Reams Road area will be based on the technical evaluations and public input of all the alternatives studied.
 Once a preferred alternative is selected, it will then be further evaluated and refined in more detail.
 These refinements may include a more detailed estimate of right-of-way limits, and updated construction and right-of-way cost estimates costs.
-The results will be shared at a future public community meeting tentatively scheduled for October 2017.
-Please check back for the meeting date, time, and location
+The results were shared at a public community meeting that was held on Wednesday, December 13, 2017.
+Please check back for the meeting date, time, and location.

 A key component of this study is the open and transparent exchange of information and feedback from stakeholders and the general public.
 Throughout the study, public feedback will be collected and reviewed.
 Individuals can remain informed about the study’s progress through this website, newsletters, and public meetings.
 After the second public meeting, the study recommendations will be presented to the Orange County Local Planning Agency (LPA) and the Orange County Board of County Commissioners.
 The study concludes with the Orange County Board of County Commissioners taking action on the study recommendations.
 If the recommendations are accepted, the proposed improvements will move forward into the design phase, once funding is available.